...

 To add yourself to the BCS-L mailing list, send a plain-text email to bcs-L-request@cornell.edu (BCS is the historical name of the journal club) with the body subject line of the message saying simply join.
 The subject line doesn't matter. simply join, and the body of the message blank/empty.
 Sending the message with a subject line of leave instead will unsubscribe you from the list.
 See Cornell's Lyris HowTo page for further details.

-You can enroll in the BCS CNS Journal Club for graduate or undergraduate credit (1 CR, S/U) as a a Topics in Biopsychology seminar: PSYCH 6271.
+You can enroll in the BCS CNS Journal Club for graduate or undergraduate credit (1 CR, S/U) as a Topics in Biopsychology seminar: PSYCH 6271.
 The course requires that you present at least once during the semester and participate actively overall.
 You are welcome to attend without enrolling, of course, but we do appreciate you enrolling if you plan to attend the whole semester and to present.

 Please contact Thomas Cleland or David Smith with any questions.